West boycotts as Ukraine play first Euro 2012 match

 Foreign Minister Carl Bildt, who has criticised backsliding on democracy in Ukraine under Yanukovich, and Sports Minister Lena Adelsohn Liljeroth will also not attend.

-In London, a foreign ministry spokesman repeated the policy line that no British minister would attend matches in Ukraine during the group stages.
+In London, a foreign ministry spokesperson repeated the policy line that no British minister would attend matches in Ukraine during the group stages.

 A spokeswoman for Prime Minister David Cameron said: "He's got a very busy schedule in the next few weeks ...
 There are no plans for any ministers to travel."